sahiltapu/SENDING_VIA_IPs_JINSAFEQUIZ/README.md

 6. Before initiating the file transfer, ensure to set the appropriate organization User and Password for authorization.(i.e. Administrator and its respective password)

 7. Make sure that all the file(i.e. .bat, .zip, .csv) are in same folder.

+8. Make sure that the firewall of the destination IP addresses must be turned OFF.

 Please ensure to adhere to the specified instructions and configuration for a successful and secure transfer process.